dgraph-io/dgraph/wiki/content/mutations/index.md

 Let's say in our previous example, we know the `company1` has less than 100 employees.
 For safety, we want the mutation to execute only when the variable `v` stores less than 100 but greater than 50 UIDs in it.
-This can be achieved as follows -
+This can be achieved as follows:

 ```sh
 curl -H "Content-Type: application/rdf" -X POST localhost:8080/mutate?commitNow=true -d  $'